 - They know what they are doing and why every step of the way.

 - Different students learn and grow in different ways, Adaptive

 - Student’s needs are the deciding factor, they are given the time, space, materials and support to succeed.

 - Time and Support allocations include direct instruction and teacher time activities: 1-1 student consultations, small group instruction, whole class mini-lessons-how much time, how long and how frequent

 - Space: How can we maximize the space that we have for the maximum function for the students?

 - Group & Collaboration: How should students be grouped?
 This could encompass bridging grade levels for diverse collaborative experiences.
 As we prepare students for the “real-world” having them work with a variety of team-mates prepares them to face real-world diversity in skill and communication levels present in adult society.

 I find personalized learning to be an exciting prospect, especially when combined with technology.
 Researching the idea of adaptive personalized blended learning programs is one of the things driving my summer to do list (that, learning to code and submitting my TPAs).

 I created a Digital Breakout for my second-grade students to review all of the concepts they learned this year in Math.
 I was so excited to try making my very first breakout style game after running physical locks one with my fifth-grade placement.
 After trying a digital style and physical locks both, I think I would prefer a physical style.
 Maybe just a digital lock or two for more complex puzzles with older students.
 However, the students loved it.
 They said it was the best party day they ever had (which is awesome since this was a lesson before we got to our afternoon party).
 I included a script on the project page for people to see how to move through the game since they do not have all the materials.
+I created a EDU Breakout with the resources and instructions that are needed to recreate this activity.
 Now I just need to wrangle it all together and submit it to an actual Digital Breakout site so people can run it themselves without having to re-create the materials.